Runaal-Bhowmick/WebServer-Setup-with-NGINX/README.md

-# INSTALLING AND CONFIGURING OF WORDPRESS, NGINX, MARIADB, PHPMYADMIN, PHP, CLOUDFLARED TUNNEL IN LINUX.
+# Installing And Configuring Of Wordpress, NGINX, MARIADB, PHPmyadmin, PHP, CloudFlared Tunnel In Linux.

 ---